craigbarnes/dte/docs/dte.md

 `DTE_HOME`
 :   User configuration directory.
 Defaults to `$HOME/.dte` if not set.

-`DTE_FORCE_TERMINFO`
-:   Force dte to use `terminfo` database, even for terminals
-    with built-in support.
-Enabled if set.

 `HOME`
 :   User home directory.
 Used when expanding `~/` in filenames and also
     to determine the default value for `DTE_HOME`.